 - Have intact cognitive ability, able to follow commands/voice concerns, and give consent.

-- Received lung surgery or intrinsic lung disease (COPD, acute or chronic lung infection, asthma, emphysema, cystic fibrosis, etc)
+- Received lung surgery within one year prior to study enrollment or active intrinsic lung disease (COPD, acute or chronic lung infection, asthma, emphysema, cystic fibrosis, etc).

 Contact our clinical trial navigators for opportunities that may be suitable for you